How it works

 |Windows||Installer||DNS and HTTPS or mDNS and HTTPS||53 and 9164 5353 and 9164||IPP/HTTPS||9164|

-On all devices except Windows laptops, username and password validation is performed in real-time prior to receiving a print job.
-For Windows, a different process is used:
+On all devices except Windows laptops, the Application Server validates the username and password in real-time prior to receiving a print job.

-- At the time of installation, the server validates the username and password.
+- At the time of installation of the print queue, the Application Server validates the username and password.

-- If valid, the server returns an IPP URL with an encoded access token.
+- If valid, the Application Server returns an IPP URL with an encoded access token to the client.

-- A standard Windows IPP printer is created using this special URL.
+- A standard Windows IPP printer is automatically created using this special URL.

 - The client uses this URL to deliver print jobs via IPP.